Marlo Wear & Care

 It’s important to keep your natural rubber boots clean.
 Mud or salt water, left on

-Let your boots dry naturally, and keep them away from heat.
+Let your boots dry naturally and keep them away from heat and direct sunlight.

-Natural rubber can dry out and crack in some climates.
-We recommend oiling your boots with a natural oil (olive oil) once a month to prevent this from happening.
-To do this, simply clean your boots to remove any dirt, dry well.
-Rub oil in with a clean sponge and leave to soak into the rubber over night.
+Natural rubber can dry out and crack under certain climatic conditions.
+We recommend oiling your boots with a natural oil (olive oil works well!) once a month to prevent this from happening.
+To do this, simply clean your boots to remove any dirt. dry well, then rub oil in with a clean sponge and leave to soak into the rubber overnight.
 Wipe off any excess oil the following day.

 How should I store my boots?

-Store your boots in an upright position in a cool, dry place, out of direct sunlight and away from heat.
+Store your boots in an upright position in a cool, dry place, out of direct sunlight and away from heat sources.

 I’ve noticed a white film on my boots.
 What caused this and what can I do?

-This sounds like a characteristic of high quality, natural rubber called “blooming”.
+This sounds like a characteristic of natural rubber called “blooming”.

-This is a common with natural, high-quality rubber and does not affect the durability or quality of the boot.
-When this happens, just wipe it down with a wet cloth or a little olive oil.
+This is common with natural, high-quality rubber and does not affect the durability or quality of the boot.
+When this happens, you can massage a natural oil into the boots.

 Our slides are handcrafted from genuine leather and require some easy care to ensure longevity.